Aliases for COPB2 Gene

 The Golgi coatomer complex (see MIM 601924) constitutes the coat of nonclathrin-coated vesicles and is essential for Golgi budding and vesicular trafficking.
 It consists of 7 protein subunits, including COPB2.[supplied by OMIM, Jul 2002]

 GeneCards Summary for COPB2 Gene

 COPB2 (Coatomer Protein Complex Subunit Beta 2) is a Protein Coding gene.
-Among its related pathways are Normal wtCFTR traffic / ER-to-Golgi and Vesicle-mediated transport.
+Among its related pathways are Transport to the Golgi and subsequent modification and Vesicle-mediated transport.
 GO annotations related to this gene include structural molecule activity.